ChrisDiVincenzo/Thesis/VideoReflecting.md

 ## Reflecting on the process

-Key ideas through making the video
+Key ideas through making the video? — _remove, in other section_ —

-List and Define:
+Why make a Video Game?

+Why make a video?

 Reflection with pictures on process